Title, subtitle, authors. Research in www.agter.org and in www.agter.asso.fr

 Full text search with Google

 The FMAT brought together 400 participants from 70 countries from 31/03 to 2/04 2016 in Valencia, Spain.
 Ten years after the World Forum on Agrarian Reform and the ICARRD, this forum, convened by AGTER and CERAI, facilitated exchanges between civil society organizations, researchers, elected officials, representatives of international and national governmental organizations.
 It has led to significant advances in various areas.

-The first results, final declaration, conclusions of the 13 workshops and the full proceedings of the forum are now available at landaccessforum.org/
+The main results, final declaration, conclusions of the 13 workshops and the full proceedings of the forum are now available here on this website and also at landaccessforum.org/

 AGTER is an international non-profit association (under French law), created in March 2005 by a group of people of different origins.
 These founders had taken part in projects or exchanges between actors in civil society organizations, both of which were related to issues of access to natural resources and land.
 They wanted to clarify the relationships between poverty, underdevelopment and access to resources, in order to set up lasting alternatives to the current policies.